JBHua/5455-term-project/README.md

 2. Run `python3 src/main.py` with commandline parameters under the project root

 # Project Structure
+- `audio_eval`: audio data used for presentation and evaluation
 - `audio_outputs`: all generated audio will be in this dir
+- `example`: audio data used for Check-in 1 & 2
 - `data`: processed and cached dataset will live here.
 Not included in Git
 - `log`: all logs from program
 - `model`: cached model from previous training.
 Not included in Git